 How soon after a Council Meeting will the video be available to watch?

 In most cases the video is available to watch one day after the live stream has concluded.
-This video is made available on the Council website and on Ku-ring-gai Council's YouTube channel for one month after the conclusion of the live stream.
+This video is made available on the Council website and on Ku-ring-gai Council's YouTube channel.